-My interest in Byzantine, Late-Antique and Levantine history isn't going away anytime soon.
+My interest in Byzantine, Late-Antique, Levantine and Ottoman history isn't going away anytime soon.
 Here's an updated selection:

 Written in the mid-12th c. by the daughter of Alexios Komnenos.
 Ostensibly sets out to protect his reputation for posterity; in bringing the period of the First Crusade to life, achieves much, much more.
 Also: the first ever history book by a woman.